VinayVARMA31/SpringBootBuild/README.md

 @RequestBody-Takes the data from tbe client and places them in the server

 -We have created a methods for retriveing the data from the server and the adding them to the server for now and that is all we need for now usinf get and post methods.

+@PutMapping - this will update the value of the product as we mentioned
+@DeleteMapping- this will delete the product

+COMPLETED WITH THE CRUD OPERATIONS IN THE SPRING BOOT.